SFETNI/PINN_Phase___a-Hybrid-architecture-FNN-VAE-ConvLSTM-for-diffuse-interface-problems-using-Physics-ML/README.md

   doi = {http://dx.doi.org/10.2139/ssrn.5207041},
 }

 ## Repository Structure

 - **`main.py`**: This is the primary script for training and testing the models on the phase field simulation tasks.
 Detailed usage is provided below.

- While L_PINN.py contain the model initialization, the main forward function and the main training loop
+- **`L_PINN.py`**: Contains the model initialization, the main forward function, and the main training loop.

 - **Modules Folder** (`Modules`): Contains individual Python scripts that serve as helper modules for the main program.
 These modules handle tasks like data preprocessing, network architecture definition, and utility functions.

 - **Models Folder** (`models`): Houses pre-trained models and ground truth solutions required for benchmarking.
 Download any additional necessary files as outlined in the `Getting Started` section.

 - **`VAE_ConvLSTM.ipynb`**: Jupyter notebook implementing VAE with ConvLSTM for further analysis and experimentation.

-- **`figures/` and `VAE_figs/`**: These folders contain visualizations generated during experiments, including sample predictions and loss curves (real time processing)
+- **`figures/` and `VAE_figs/`**: These folders contain visualizations generated during experiments, including sample predictions and loss curves (real-time processing).

-## PINN Phase architecture
+## PINN Phase Architecture

 ![PINN Phase Framework](https://github.com/SFETNI/PINN_Phase/blob/main/PINN_Phase.jpg)

 ## Getting Started

 ### Prerequisites
 Ensure that you have Python 3.8+ and the necessary packages installed.
 Use the provided `requirements.txt` (if available) or manually install required packages.